anaelisarenault/elevator-challange/README.md

   ## Simulations:

-  1. I'm at the 6th floor and I want to go to de floor 0.
+  1.
+  Current floor: 6
+  Final Floor: 0
+  Button position: down
   None of the elevators are moving at the moment.
   Saturn is on the floor 0, Earth is on 10th floor and Mars is on the floor 0.
   I press the button (down) do get the elevator.
   <br> Output code: